erithion/tiril/README.md

 ## I prefer none of the above.
 But I surf foreign segments of the Internet a lot

+TBD

 ## I want to remember every new word I encounter for good

 For the small percent of people who was blessed being born with eidetic memory this is probably not an issue at all.
-The situation is rather different for the rest of us who wasn't.
+For the rest of us who wasn't the situation is rather different.
 Luckily there are lots of automated solutions for efficient memorizing which claim to use the latest scientific developments in their learning algorithms.
-This is about such software like Anki, Memrise, Quizlet and alike.
-It won't take long for you to realize how great it would be to have your own dictionary there and allow the software to decide which word you should recall today.
-At the same time how much efforts it would require to even write down all the words not to mention how tedious it would be to maintain such a database.
-Especially if you are learning more than one language or have chosen more than one such program.
-With Tiril it stops being a problem.
+These are Anki, Memrise, Quizlet and alike.
+It won't take long for you to realize how beneficial it would be to have your own dictionary there and to allow the software to decide which word you should recollect today.
+And also what a tremendous amount of effort it would require to implement and maintain all that.
+Especially if you are learning more than one language and/or have chosen more than one such program.
+With Tiril it is the problem no more.
 It knows your dictionary well for it translated the movie pieces ~~and the web-pages~~ for you, remember?
-It is rather logical to ask it to create the database for you, isn't it?
+It is rather logical to ask to create the database for you, isn't it?
 Below is an example of such process for Memrise.

-* Typically there are lots of meanings for each single word, lots of contexts and examples.
+Typically there are lots of meanings for each single word, lots of contexts and examples.
 You may decide which one of them to preserve with the word
 <details>
  <summary>Click to see the gif-image</summary>